The Lost City of Z (film): Development

 In February 2009, James Gray was hired by Paramount Pictures and Plan B Entertainment to write and direct the film based on David Grann's book, but the film remained in development for six years.
 Based on his experience on previous projects, Gray was not initially sure why Plan B sent him the book.
 He explained:When I was sent the book in the fall of 2008, it hadn’t yet been published.
 I didn’t know what it was and I hadn’t heard of the story at all.
 It takes place outside of New York, and it’s a period piece in the United Kingdom and the jungle.
 So I had no idea why the people at Plan B decided to send me this book, because nothing in my prior work had shown that I could do anything like this.
 Maybe it was an act of madness on their part.In a 2015 interview with IndieWire, Gray admitted that he had developed the script for a while before moving toward production.
 He explained that the film was a "very complicated production and the story is amazing, but it's a complicated story.
 And you want to get it right.
 It's a very, very scary proposition to go into the jungle and all that.
 But at the same time it's terrific.
 It's why you make movies."

 Casting

 The lead role underwent numerous casting changes.
-Brad Pitt was initially to star as Fawcett, and producing it through his company Plan B Entertainment.
+Brad Pitt was initially set to star as Fawcett and to produce the film through his company Plan B Entertainment.
 In November 2010, Pitt withdrew from the lead role due to scheduling conflicts, but remained attached as producer.
 On September 4, 2013, Benedict Cumberbatch came on board to portray Fawcett, along with Robert Pattinson, who joined the cast in the role of Costin.
 In February 2015, Cumberbatch dropped out also due to scheduling conflicts, and was replaced by Charlie Hunnam, while Sienna Miller was cast as Nina Fawcett.